yi-jiayu/terrariaform/README.md

    (https://learn.hashicorp.com/terraform/getting-started/install.html)
 2. A DigitalOcean personal access token (https://www.digitalocean.com/docs/api/create-personal-access-token/)
-3. An SSH key pair which you have not already added to DigitalOcean (you can create one using `ssh-keygen -f id_terraria -t ed25519 -N '' -C ''`)

 ## Quickstart

+1. Run create a new SSH key pair called `id_terraria`: `ssh-keygen -f id_terraria -t ed25519 -N '' -C ''`
-1. Run `terraform init` in the project directory.
+2. Run `terraform init` in the project directory.
-2. Copy `terraform.tfvars.template` to `terraform.tfvars`: `cp
+3. Copy `terraform.tfvars.template` to `terraform.tfvars`: `cp
    terraform.tfvars.template terraform.tfvars`.
-3. Add your DigitalOcean personal access token and path to your SSH public key to `terraform.tfvars`.
+4. Add your DigitalOcean personal access token to `terraform.tfvars`.
-4. Run `terraform apply` and take note of the IP address it outputs when complete.
+5. Run `terraform apply`.
+This will output the server's IP address when complete.
-5. Wait for a while after `terraform apply` completes for the server to be ready.
+6. Wait for a while after `terraform apply` completes for the server to be ready.
-6. Connect to the server at its IP address on port 7777.
+7. Launch Terraria and connect to the server at its IP address on port 7777.

 ## Managing your server